HP-J/Sulaiman/README.md

 ![](https://img.shields.io/liberapay/receives/herpproject.svg?logo=liberapay)
 ![](https://img.shields.io/liberapay/goal/herpproject.svg?logo=liberapay)

-sulaiman is a free, and open-source software, you can support the development with liberapay, thank you...
+Sulaiman is a free, and open-source software, you can support the development with liberapay, thank you...